ThymeLy/100DaysofML/studyNotes/MLdataprep.md

 you'll spend the majority of time (~80%)  on a machine learning project constructing data sets and transforming data.

 ### Steps to Constructing Your Dataset
 To construct your dataset (and before doing data transformation), you should:
 	1. Collect the raw data.
 	2. Identify feature and label sources.
 	3. Select a sampling strategy.
 	4. Split the data.

-How many features should you pick ?
+**How many features should you pick ?**

 Pick 1-3 features that seem to have strong predictive power.

   It’s best for your data collection pipeline to start with only one or two features.
 This will help you confirm that the ML model works as intended.
 Also, when you build a baseline from a couple of features, you'll feel like you're making progress!

   Start smaller.
 Every new feature adds a new dimension to your training data set.
 When the dimensionality increases, the volume of the space increases so fast that the available training data become sparse.
 The sparser your data, the harder it is for a model to learn the relationship between the features that actually matter and the label.
 This phenomenon is called "the curse of dimensionality."

-The Size and Quality of a Data Set

 “Garbage in, garbage out”
 The preceding adage applies to machine learning.
 After all, your model is only as good as your data.